Dear Third-Grade Families,

 - Students may register for ONLY ONE ES Swim Club session (pending numbers)

 - Frequently Asked Questions regarding the ES Swim Club – view here for requirements and evaluation criteria

-ES Swim Club will run from September 9 – the last week of October.
-The students will swim for one extra week during (October 28-31).
-All ES Swim Club students will be invited to participate in the Penguin Fall Classic on November 9.
+ES Swim Club will run from March 11 – May 28.
+The students will swim for one extra week during (April 13-16).
+All ES Swim Club students will be invited to participate in the Penguin Spring Classic on May 16.

 Thank you and see you at the pool!

 As winter finally starts to arrive in Moscow and the snow is staying around awhile, the kids need to have snow gear for recess.
 In addition to their coats, hats, and gloves, everyone needs snow pants and snow boots to play on the playground, field, or greentop.

 Children without snow pants and snow boots will have to stay on the sidewalk (pavement) around the playground during recess.